sjrsantos/UI_Project1-GroupWork/README.md

 This project is a part of the User Interfaces & Data Visualization - INFO3171 course at Fanshawe College.
 It is a group project developed by
 Everton de Souza Rodrigues, Melissa Rodrigues de Camargo, Silvio dos Santos Junior, Lucas Knorst Kepler, and Guilherme Valli Parreira.

+To visualize this project you can follow the link: https://sjrsantos.github.io/UI_Project1-GroupWork/

 ## Project Overview

 YouTube Channels Analysis Dashboard & Pattern Library